EPA vs. DHA: What's the Difference?

 That fish oil capsule you swallow every day does more than give you fish burps.
 It contains essential fatty acids that are supposed to keep you healthy.
 If you look at the ingredients label, you’ll probably see it contains both EPA and DHA.

-Together, we’ll talk about what EPA and DHA are and how they became the most praised fatty acids to date.
+Together, we’ll talk about the benefits of EPA and DHA and how they became the most praised fatty acids to date.
 We’ll also talk about ALA, another omega-3 fatty acid that might be detrimental to your health in large doses.

-Lastly, we’ll give you an option for supplementing with an essential fatty acid without fishy aftertaste.
+Lastly, we’ll give you an option for supplementing with an essential fatty acid without the fishy aftertaste.

 Omega-3s at a Glance